nuejs/www/docs2/concepts/content-collections.md

  ---
 ```

-In addition to these user defined properties, Nue provides the following system properties for each content entry:
+In addition to these user-defined properties, Nue provides the following system properties for each content entry:

 [table]
   head: property name | example